-Studying can feel overwhelming, particularly when working full-time and studying part-time because you are tired when getting home and have family waiting for your undivided attention.
-Sometimes you may even feel that the day needs more hours for everything.
+Studying can feel overwhelming, mainly when working full-time and studying part-time because you are tired when getting home and have family waiting for your undivided attention.
+Sometimes, you may even feel the day needs more hours for everything.

 I found the best way to overcome this is to plan my day, prioritise tasks, and schedule my assignment’s due dates.
 Prioritising my activities ensured that I had adequate time for my studies.

-We all study differently; some students need more time, while others focus better under pressure.
-From my experiences as a former student, I needed to prepare well in advance for assignments rather than leaving it for the last minute and then being under pressure.
+Some students need more time, while others focus better under pressure.
+From my experiences as a former student, I needed to prepare well in advance for assignments rather than leaving them for the last minute and then being under pressure.
 Doing a little bit daily and limiting distractions was the key to my success.

-My social calendar is usually very busy, and I enjoy spending every moment I can spend with my family and friends.
+My social calendar is usually jam-packed, and I enjoy spending every moment I can spend with my family and friends.
 Nothing is better for me than enjoying a braai or birthday party with my people and creating new memories.
-Unfortunately, I could not accept every invitation while studying, and the most difficult thing for me was to say: “Sorry, I cannot attend because I have to study”.
-It made me feel as if I was neglecting the people closest to my heart, even though they understood that my studies were very important to me.
+Unfortunately, I could not accept every invitation while studying, and the most challenging thing for me was to say: “Sorry, I cannot attend because I have to study”.
+It made me feel I was neglecting the people closest to my heart, even though they understood that my studies were critical to me.

 My cell phone was my biggest distraction as I am used to taking it everywhere.
 On top of that, being a curious person, I always want to check what is happening on my home screen.
 For example, whenever my phone beeps, I want to check who sent me a message, and it better not be a Facebook notification because then I am in real trouble.
 This could turn into hours of scrolling through the latest feeds.